-Market prices softened significantly during the 1st half of 2021 but have seen a slight increase in market price during the 2nd half of 2021.
+Market prices softened significantly during the first half of 2021 but have seen a slight increase in market price during the second half of 2021.

-SICL experienced an improved competitive position during 2021 as well as an improvement in underlying underwriting performance as a result of its pricing strategy and capability improvements across Underwriting, Pricing, Claims and Counter-Fraud.
+FCGL experienced an improved competitive position during 2021 as well as an improvement in underlying underwriting performance as a result of its capability improvements across Underwriting, Pricing, Claims and Counter-Fraud.